Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

 \subsubsection{\textbf{Impact of DPP on Accuracy and Memory}}

-Figure~\ref{fig:accuracy} reports classification accuracy across eight TU datasets~\cite{tudatasetcollectionbenchmarkdatasets}, comparing \textbf{NysX} against state-of-the-art HDC baselines GraphHD~\cite{GrapHD} and NysHD~\cite{NysHD}.
-GraphHD results are taken from prior work~\cite{GrapHD, NysHD}, and we re-implement NysHD using the authors' open-source repository under identical experimental settings.
-Our design improves accuracy by 3.4\% on average over NysHD, with the largest gains on BZR (8.0\%) and DD (7.0\%).
+Figure~\ref{fig:accuracy} reports classification accuracy across eight TU datasets~\cite{tudatasetcollectionbenchmarkdatasets}, comparing \textbf{HyperX} against state-of-the-art HDC baselines GraphHD~\cite{GrapHD} and NysHD~\cite{NysHD}.
+GraphHD results are taken from prior work~\cite{GrapHD, NysHD}, and we re-implement~\cite{NysHD} using the authors' open-source repository under identical experimental settings.
+Our design improves accuracy by 3.4\% on average over NysHD.
 We outperform both baselines on six of eight datasets; on COX2 and Mutag, GraphHD performs slightly better.
 This behavior reflects our hybrid uniform+DPP landmark selection.
-The uniform sampling introduces randomness and redundancy, which can have a considerable impact on small datasets.
+Uniform sampling introduces randomness and redundancy, which can have a significant impact on small datasets.
 A full DPP-based sampling could reduce this impact, but it is computationally expensive due to eigendecomposition and full kernel matrix construction.
-Our hybrid approach preserves most of DPP’s diversity benefits at substantially lower sampling cost.
+Our hybrid approach preserves most of DPP’s diversity benefits at a lower sampling cost.

-Beyond accuracy, DPP reduces the model's memory footprint.
-During Nyström-HDC inference, parameters in Table~\ref{tab:mem-complexity} are required.
-Among them, the Nyström projection matrix $\mathbf{P}_{\mathrm{nys}}$ dominates both the storage and off-chip transfer volume.
-Table~\ref{tab:memory_dpp} shows that DPP-based landmark reduction lowers total memory required by 37\% on average.
-Thus, by eliminating redundant landmarks, DPP reduces the memory footprint, lowering both the storage requirements and off-chip traffic while improving accuracy.
+Beyond accuracy, DPP reduces the memory required for model parameters in Algorithm~\ref{alg:end-to-end}.
+Table~\ref{tab:memory_dpp} shows that by eliminating redundant landmarks, DPP-based landmark reduction lowers total memory required by 37\% on average.